 When I was growing up, certain relatives loved green bean casserole in all of its goopy glory.
 It was admittedly never my favorite.
 It became even less so when I realized when I was older what ingredients went into it.
-So, if you are like me and think that green bean casserole is a tradition best put to rest, here are five recipes that allow green beans to shine on Thanksgiving or for any meal.
+So, if you are like me and think that green bean casserole is a tradition best put to rest, here are some recipes that allow green beans to shine on Thanksgiving or for any meal.

 2. Healthy Green Bean Casserole with Pumpkin Seed Crumble: For another take on a healthier version of green bean casserole, this recipe uses pumpkin seeds as part of a crumbly topping.